Color Grading System - GIA Gemologists

-Sapphire Ring Co have incorporated the official GIA Sapphire and Ruby color map below.
+Sapphire Ring Cohas incorporated the official GIA Sapphire and Ruby color map below.
 The charts explain the color grading system used by all GIA G.G. gemologists in their color grading of Sapphires & Rubies.
-The charts illustrate the wide variations in color gradings for Sapphire and Rubies as well as the three main factors which make up a Sapphire's color: Hue, Tone & Saturation.
+The charts illustrate the wide variations in color gradings for Sapphire and Rubies as well as the three main factors which make up Sapphire's color: Hue, Tone & Saturation.

 Please feel free to contact us at any time with any questions you may have on Sapphire color grading and how this is used today to give each Sapphire it's final color grade.
 Understanding these distinctions is important in properly choosing your perfect color in a natural Sapphire or Ruby.

 Hue TableThe GIA Colored Stone Grading System includes a description system that uses 31 hue names to describe colored gemstones.

 |strongly purplish red||stpR|